emeu17/mvc_ci/README.md

 Travis and Scrutinizer
 -------------

-Adding Travis and Scrutinizer to ORM symfony project from kmom05
+Adding Travis and Scrutinizer to ORM symfony project from kmom05.

+Code coverage includes the folder 'src' excluding Entity- and Repository-classes.
+At the moment only Dice-classes are tested, Controller-classes do not have any unit tests which results in lower code coverage.